michelelaporta/hydra/README.md

 Where /path/to/file.pem is the path to a file containing an RSA key, generated (for example) by:

-$ openssl genrsa 1024 > /path/to/file.pem
+`openssl genrsa 1024 > /path/to/file.pem`

 and /path/to/file.crt is the path to a file containing an SSL certificate, generated (for example) by:

-$ openssl req -new -key /path/to/file.pem -out csr.pem
+`openssl req -new -key /path/to/file.pem -out csr.pem`

-$ openssl x509 -req -days 365 -in csr.pem -signkey /path/to/file.pem -out /path/to/file.crt
+`openssl x509 -req -days 365 -in csr.pem -signkey /path/to/file.pem -out /path/to/file.crt`

 Generate the privatekey.pem and certificate.pem files using the following commands:

-openssl genrsa -out privatekey.pem 1024
+`openssl genrsa -out privatekey.pem 1024`

-openssl req -new -key privatekey.pem -out certrequest.csr openssl x509 -req -in certrequest.csr -signkey privatekey.pem -out certificate.pem
+`openssl req -new -key privatekey.pem -out certrequest.csr`

+`openssl x509 -req -in certrequest.csr -signkey privatekey.pem -out certificate.pem`

 Added react-camera support.